 Personnel from the Department of Special Education review the staffing plan throughout the school year.
 Coordinators monitor the caseload counts per service provider as well as caseload counts per special educator within each school building.
-School administrators work with Department of Special Education personnel to schedule staff effectively.
-Adjustments are made, as needed, to facilitate IEP service delivery.
-The Office of Special Education works collaboratively with the Human Resources Department to fill vacancies in a timely manner.
-This year, HCPS added several programs to expand the continuum of services for students with their general education peers.
-Programs include the addition of a Classroom Support Program at Church Creek Elementary School, a STRIVE program at Abingdon Elementary School and an expansion of the continuum of services at Meadowvale Elementary School to include Early Learners, Learning Together and Co-taught services.
-The system also applied to MSDE and was granted permission to open a virtual school to service students and families that are seeking an option to the comprehensive school setting for a variety of reasons.
-The system is continuing the program open to all students across the county.
+School administrators work with Department of Special Education personnel to schedule staff effectively and to address any unexpected vacancies.
+The Office of Special Education leadership team works collaboratively with the Human Resources department to fill vacancies in a timely manner.
+HCPS opened the 2024-2025 school year with full staffing of special education teachers and related service providers.
+Vacancies in support staff positions are evaluated throughout the school year and contractual providers are used to address the most critical needs.